-Candidates for distributed learning at CSUMB need:
+Candidates need:

-- 1. A computer (Pentium or equivalent) with Internet access - 2.
-Availability for some scheduled meetings on campus or at field sites (late afternoon or Saturday) - 3.
-Completed lower division courses
+- 1. A computer (Pentium or equivalent) with Internet access - Availability for some scheduled meetings on campus or at field sites (late afternoon or Saturday) - Completed lower division courses.
+Transfer students must have at least 56 transferable units, including at least 30 general education units (with grades of C or better) that include written communication, oral communication, quantitative reasoning, and critical thinking. - 4.
+Good time management skills and self-motivation